kevmannn/yieldboon/README.md

 * Overlay historical average rainfall for a given timespan onto the chart.

-* Correlate the forecast with boon / doom of the crop (given the nature of soybean and the crop's history / growth stage (which should also be accomodated in the app)).
+* Correlate the forecast with probable boon / doom of the crop (given the nature of soybean and the crop's history / growth stage / values of other factors (which should also be accomodated in the app)).

-* Generalize to support other crop types.

 * For the sake of triage, use the mapbox API to show shortest paths (and directions) between farm locations the user cares about.